alurban/black-hole-astrophysics/INSTALL.md

 distributed free of charge and is well-supported for wide use.

-To study black hole dynamics, we will frequently find it useful to do numerical simulations, which inevitably require learning to write software.
+To study black hole dynamics, we will frequently find it useful to do numerical simulations, which inevitably requires learning to write software.
-Our primary language will be Python (specifically, `python-3.7`) both because it is relatively intuitive and because there are many, many packages and libraries available through it.
+Our primary language will be Python (specifically, version 3.7) both because it is relatively intuitive and because there are many, many packages and libraries available through it.
 To install these packages, we will use [Conda](https://docs.conda.io/en/latest/), a package management and